|

 Vehicle

-Any mileage used in the promotion of your home-based
+mileage used in the promotion of your home-based business is

-that short trip becomes a business trip.
-It pays to
+way somewhere else, that short trip becomes a business trip.

 -